 - Create custom fields in your reports for POAS.
 You cannot do this with standard Google Ads reporting, but tools that read from the Ads API are able to.
 Ayima Intelligence, our proprietary PPC tech that layers machine learning over ads accounts, is able to pull this into reports to optimise to spend, for example.

 For other platforms, such as Facebook, it isn’t yet possible to import item-level cost data into the product feed (though we think this will be coming soon).
 That said, this hasn’t stopped us from setting it up within the reporting and optimisation process using tools such as Ayima Query.
 It’s so important to calculate ultimate profit and performance, so item-level tracking is the most important facet here.
 Later on, you can match the two up.

 From here, we optimise rigorously to POAS using hourly bid optimisation and custom-built scripts.
 We then use the data to inform both our targeting and strategies and ensure our clients make the best possible returns from their marketing.

 POAS should be top of mind for ecommerce brands, regardless of whether you operate in the luxury market or sell a vast range of low-cost products at scale.

-It provides better reporting both at the granular and topline level, allowing us to optimise towards and maximise profit.
-It’s a model we’re moving the majority of our clients toward as long as it suits their business goals.
+It provides better reporting at both the granular and topline level.
+It allows you to optimise towards and maximise profit.
+It’s a model we’re building out for the majority of our clients as long as it suits their business goals.